Budgets & Funding

 How do I use the money from my budget?

-* There are a few ways in which a club can access its budget.
+* All University recognized clubs (whether they are SGA or non-SGA) have a budget within their programming office (OSLA, MISPO, or Fitness Center).
+At no point should an organization have their own bank account separate from the university as that account is not monitored or secure.
+The income deposited into the club’s account within the programming office roles over from year to year and is guaranteed to be secure.
+SGA allocated money is also added to that account and must be used on the items it was requested for.
+There are a few ways in which a club can access its budget.
 Clubs should schedule a meeting with their program advisor in OSLA, Fitness Center, or MISPO to learn how to fill out the necessary paperwork for reimbursements, budget transfers, or cash advances.
 All spending by clubs is subject to review by the Comptroller, who verifies that the funding is being spent on items that the Committee has allocated.

 How do I write a proposal?